SiddhiSinghal/vibecheck/README.md

 ### `npm start`
 Runs the app in development mode.
 The page will reload when you make changes, and you may also see any lint errors in the console.

-### `npm test`
-Launches the test runner in interactive watch mode.
-See the section about [running tests](https://facebook.github.io/create-react-app/docs/running-tests) for more information.

-### `npm run build`
-Builds the app for production to the `build` folder.
-It correctly bundles React in production mode and optimizes the build for the best performance.
-The build is minified and the filenames include the hashes.

-### `npm run eject`
-**Note: this is a one-way operation.
-Once you `eject`, you can't go back!**

-If you aren't satisfied with the build tool and configuration choices, you can `eject` at any time.
-This command will remove the single build dependency from your project and copy all the configuration files and transitive dependencies right into your project.

 ## 📁 Project Structure